letoram/tui-bindings/lua/doc/lua-tui.md

 actual behavior is outside the scope and definition of this API.
 The primary purpose is to be able to write a TUI application that act as a shell that need to spawn a detachable process.

+# Shutting Down

+A window can be closed by invoking the close([msg]) method on the window, where [msg], if set, will convey some user-presentable error message explaining the reason for termination and should only be used as part of error handling.

+Closing the root window will also cause any subwindows to terminate.

 # Input